Colin-Fredericks/hx-js/README.md

 How to Implement HXJS in your course
 -----------

-First, download [HXJS_Helper.zip](https://github.com/Colin-Fredericks/hx-js/raw/master/HXJS_Helper.zip) unzip it, and upload all of the things therein to your Files & Uploads section.
+First, download [HXHelper Files.zip](https://github.com/Colin-Fredericks/hx-js/blob/master/HXHelper%20Files.zip) unzip it, and upload all of the things therein to your Files & Uploads section.
 This will let you use...

 * [Video Links](https://github.com/Colin-Fredericks/edx-video-augments),
 * [Pop-Up Problems](https://github.com/Colin-Fredericks/edx-embedded-video-problems),